Real stories of families struggling with addiction who found happiness again.

 John Curtiss is CEO and co-founder of The Retreat, in Wayzata, MN.
 The Retreat is the most admired twelve step immersion program in the country.

-John Driscoll, senior VP of Recovery Services at the Hazelden Betty Ford Foundation, began his career in 1991, working with homeless addicted women (and their children) at St. Martin de Porres House of Hope, in Chicago.
+John Driscoll, senior VP of Recovery Services at the Hazelden Betty Ford Foundation, began his career working with homeless addicted women and their children at St. Martin de Porres House of Hope, in Chicago.
 Listen to his fascinating story.

 Sharon Matthew, MA, and Ming Wang, MD, are experts in older adult treatment.
 They talk about the many special considerations for treating people 55 and older–and their families.